your description goes here

 Treatment

-Once diagnosed cat ear mites must be killed quickly before they cause infection and further harm to cat health.
+Once diagnosed cat ear mites must be treated quickly before they cause infection and further harm to cat health.

-Thoroughly clean and wash any areas your cat usually sits or sleeps and a good vacuuming of all carpets might be good precaution.
+Thoroughly clean and wash any areas where your cat usually sits or sleeps and a good vacuuming of all carpets is also a good idea as an extra precaution.

 Because cats ears are so prominent they can be easily damaged in fights, often leading to torn of bitten ear flaps.
 If left untreated, infection could set in.
 So clean any minor cuts and scratches and seek medical advice for deep cuts.